ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 By the way, this style is called [Tacit Programming](https://en.wikipedia.org/wiki/Tacit_programming).
-Thanks to the associativity priorities of the `>>=` and `|>` operators, no parenthesis are needed.
+Thanks to the associativity priorities of the `>>=` and `|>` operators, no parenthesis extends beyond a single line.

-OCaml has a strict typing discipline, not a strict styling discipline; therefore, picking the right style is left to the author's decision.
+OCaml has a strict typing discipline, not a strict styling discipline;
+therefore, picking the right style is left to the author's decision.
+That applies error handling, pick a style knowingly.
 See the [OCaml Programming Guidelines](/docs/guidelines) for more details on those matters.

 ## Assertions